American Water Works Association

 American Water Works Association (AWWA) is an international non-profit, scientific and educational association founded to improve water quality and supply.
-Established in 1881, it is a lobbying organization representing a membership (as of 2024) of around 50,000 members worldwide.
+Established in 1881, it is an organization representing a membership (as of 2024) of around 50,000 members worldwide.

 AWWA members include: water utilities, treatment plant operators and managers, scientists, environmentalists, manufacturers, academics, regulators, and others with an interest in water supply and public health.
 AWWA works through advocacy, communications, conferences, education and training, science and technology, and local action among 43 AWWA Sections throughout North America.

 History

 In 1908, AWWA began developing industry standards for products, processes and best practices.
 The AWWA Standards Program is recognized internationally as a source for scientific and management reference resources for the water community.
 Currently, there are over 150 AWWA Standards covering filtration materials, treatment chemicals, disinfection practices, meters, valves, utility management practices, storage tanks, pumps, and ductile iron, steel, concrete, asbestos-cement, and plastic pipe and fittings.
 Standing committees periodically review and update the standards as required.

 In reviewing the success of the Safe Drinking Water Act after 1974, senior EPA officials cite the vital role that AWWA played as a neutral meeting ground, particularly at the local level.

 In May 1985, the United States Environmental Protection Agency entered into a cooperative agreement with a consortium led by NSF International to develop voluntary third-party consensus standards and a certification program for all direct and indirect drinking water additives.
 Other members of the consortium include AWWA.
 The consortium is responsible for the cooperative effort of manufacturers, regulators, product users and other interested parties that develop and maintain the NSF standards.

 In 1988, AWWA together with the League of Women Voters, the Association of State Drinking Water Administrators and the US Environmental Protection Agency formed a coalition to pass a Congressional resolution naming the first week of May as "Drinking Water Week."

 In February 1991, AWWA founded Water For People, a non-profit international development organization that helps people in developing countries improve their quality of life by supporting the development of locally sustainable drinking water resources, sanitation facilities, and health and hygiene education programs.

 The AWWA has sued the EPA on at least two occasions over drinking water standards: